veronicarudiuk/ProductCatalog/README.md

 # 🛒 Product Catalog App

-This project is a SwiftUI-based iOS application designed to showcase products in a grid layout, featuring an intuitive user interface that supports dark and light themes as well as dynamic text resizing for accessibility.
-The app fetches product data from a network API, caches images efficiently, and provides a detailed product view with smooth animations and custom design elements.
+A **test project** built as part of a technical assignment for an iOS Developer role.
+The goal was to implement a clean, modern product catalog app using **SwiftUI**, with a strong focus on **architecture, performance, accessibility**, and **user experience**.

+This app showcases products in a responsive grid layout, with smooth animations, support for dark/light themes, and accessibility features such as dynamic text resizing.

 ___